netdata/netdata/README.md

 Netdata is a "ready to use" monitoring solution.
 Prometheus and Grafana are tools to build your own monitoring solution.

-Netdata is also a lot faster, requires singificantly less resources and puts almost no stress on the server it runs.
+Netdata is also a lot faster, requires significantly less resources and puts almost no stress on the server it runs.
 For a performance comparison check [this blog](https://blog.netdata.cloud/netdata-vs-prometheus-performance-analysis/).

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>